Social Housing Support

 What are the regular HAP rates?

-HAP rates cary across Local Authorities.
+HAP rates vary across Local Authorities.
 Regular HAP rates are advertised online, you can see the full table here.

 However, Local Authorities have discretion to offer more than the amount advertised online.